John Hewitt Jellett: Early and personal life

-Career
+Academic career

 He graduated B.A. in mathematics in 1837, M.A.
 1843, B.D.
 1866, and D.D.
 1881.
 He had been ordained a priest in 1846.
-In 1848 he was elected to the chair of natural philosophy at TCD, and in 1868 he received the appointment of commissioner of Irish national education.
+In 1848, he was elected to the chair of natural philosophy at Trinity College, and in 1868, he received the appointment of commissioner of Irish national education.

+In 1847, he was appointed the first Professor of Natural Philosophy at Trinity College Dublin.
+He published several scientific papers in the Proceedings of the Royal Irish Academy (RIA), serving as the Academy's president from 1869 to 1874.
+He was awarded the RIA's Cunningham Medal in 1850 and became a Commissioner of National Education in 1868.
+In 1881, he received the Royal Society's gold medal.
+His research focused on polarised light, and in the course of his studies, particularly in what he termed "chemical optics", he developed a saccharometer, an instrument that utilized the optical properties of polarised light to analyse chemical substances, especially sugars.

-In 1851 he was awarded the Cunningham Medal of the Royal Irish Academy for his work on the "Calculus of Variations".
+In 1851, he was awarded the Cunningham Medal of the Royal Irish Academy for his work on the "Calculus of Variations".
 The society later elected him their president, a position he held from 1869 to 1874.

 In 1870, on the death of Dr. Thomas Luby, he became a Senior Fellow and thus a member of the College Board.
-Gladstone's government in February 1881 appointed Jellett provost of Trinity.
+Gladstone's government in February 1881 appointed Jellett provost of Trinity College.
 In the same year, he was awarded a Royal Medal by the Royal Society.

-After the disestablishment of the Church of Ireland he took an active part in the deliberations of the general synod and in every work calculated to advance its interests.
+After the disestablishment of the Church of Ireland, he took an active part in the deliberations of the general synod and in every work calculated to advance its interests.
 He was an able mathematician, and wrote A Treatise of the Calculus of Variations (1850), and A Treatise on the Theory of Friction (1872), as well as several papers on pure and applied mathematics, articles in the Transactions of the Royal Irish Academy.
 He also wrote some theological essays, sermons, and religious treatises, of which the principal were An Examination of some of the Moral Difficulties of the Old Testament (1867), and The Efficacy of Prayer (1878).